Hessian-Free High-Resolution Nesterov Acceleration for Sampling: Numerical Experiments

 \subsection{Bayesian Neural Network}

-We now consider a Bayesian neural network (BNN) which is a compelling learning model \citep{wilson2020case}; however, the focus will not be on its learning capability, and instead we will just consider its training, which amounts to a practical, high-dimensional, and multi-modal example of sampling tasks.
-The specific network considered here has a fully-connected architecture with [22, 10, 2] neurons in each layer and ReLU activation.
-Standard Gaussian prior is used for all parameters.
-We compare both ULD and HFHR on Parkinson's disease data set from UCI machine learning repository \citep{Dua:2019}.
+To test the efficacy of HFHR on practical non-convex problems, we consider Bayesian neural network (BNN) which is a compelling learning model \citep{wilson2020case}; however, the focus won't be on its learning capability, and instead we just consider its training, which amounts to a real-life, high-dimensional, multi-modal example of sampling tasks.
+It no longer satisfies the conditions of our analysis, and our goal is to show HFHR still accelerates.
+We use fully-connected network with [22, 10, 2] neurons, ReLU, standard Gaussian prior for all parameters, and compare ULD and HFHR on UCI data set Parkinson \citep{Dua:2019}.

 Choices of hyper-parameter for Algorithm \ref{alg:HFHR} and ULD algorithm are systematically investigated.
-For each pair $(\gamma, \alpha) \in \{0.1, 0.5, 1, 5, 10, 50, 100\}^2$, we empirically tune the step size to the stability limit of ULD algorithm, simulate 10,000 independent realizations of the Markov chain, and use the ensemble to conduct Bayesian posterior prediction.
+For each pair $(\gamma, \alpha) \in \{0.1, 0.5, 1, 5, 10, 50, 100\}^2$, we empirically tune the step size to the stability limit of ULD algorithm, simulate 1,000 independent realizations, and use the ensemble to conduct Bayesian posterior prediction.
 HFHR will then use the same step size.
 For each $\gamma$, we plot the negative log likelihood of HFHR algorithm (with different $\alpha$ choices) and ULD algorithm on training and test data in Figure \ref{fig:bnn_2}.
-Cases where $\alpha$ is too large for numerical stability are not drawn.

-From Figure \ref{fig:bnn_2}, we find that HFHR converges significantly faster than ULD in a wide range of setups.
-In general, the (strongly) log-concave assumption required in Theorem \ref{thm:main} and Theorem \ref{thm:discretization} do not hold for multimodal target distributions, and even the Poincar\'e inequality needed in the nonconvex result of Theorem \ref{thm:simple_result} may not be verified for complex models.
+Fig.\ref{fig:bnn_2} indicates that HFHR converges significantly faster than ULD in a wide range of setups.
+Obviously, the log-strongly-concave assumption required in Thm.\ref{thm:wasserstein} does not hold for multimodal target distributions.
 However, this numerical result shows that HFHR still accelerates ULD for highly complex models such as BNN, even when there is no obvious theoretical guarantee.
 It showcases the applicability and effectiveness of HFHR as a general sampling algorithm.